ashwin-clones/Archeville-Super-Archy-samanvay/README.md

-# Archeville-Super-Archy-samanvay
+# for run :-

-for run :-
+python game.py

-# python game.py
+# sample input :-

-sample input :- 2
+2
 A
 B
 C